- Home

 For a deeper view of an active mobility network, we created an advanced solution that cross-references ground-truth count data with floating data (from GPS, mobile applications, and cellular devices).

-With this, cities and communities can see more aspects of their active transportation infrastructure, such as an increase in average distance traveled, origin/destination matrices, desire lines, and number of trips per day.
+With this, cities and communities can see more aspects of their active transportation infrastructure, such as the average distance traveled, origin/destination matrices, desire lines, and number of trips per day.

 The two solutions we have are: VisitorFlow, for pedestrian flows, and Cycling Insights, for bicycle analysis.